-I nodded, but I thought to myself “No, these are racists Christians.”
+I nodded, but I thought to myself “No, these are racist Christians.”

 My kid noticed it immediately and said “Oh now, they talk to us.”
-I nodded the affirmative and tried to keep my fake “pastor’s wife” smile in tact.
+I nodded in the affirmative and tried to keep my fake “pastor’s wife” smile intact.

 Isn’t that sad?
 We received so much love and acceptance only after they realized with were the preacher’s family.
 What do you make of that?
 Are they racist Christians?
 Did they assume I was just some stereotypical single mom they didn’t want in their church?
 Who knows?

-In the end, see people as people and know we have difference experiences in this world based on race (and other factors).
+In the end, see people as people and know we have different experiences in this world based on race (and other factors).

-Don’t assume all people have it as easily as you may have it in the world.
+Don’t assume all people have it as easy as you may have it in the world.
 There is another reality and it’s not manufactured by press or by manipulation.
 It’s real.

 When we talk about issues of race, I think we will be less likely to become racist Christians.

-We have to also figure out a way to co-exists AS CHRISTIANS with people who may support Donald Trump, but don’t ascribe to all his views nor the views of people he aligns with.
+We have to also figure out a way to co-exist AS CHRISTIANS with people who may support Donald Trump but don’t ascribe to all his views or the views of people he aligns with.